zeek/spicy/doc/tutorial/index.rst

     - ``[1]`` All Spicy source files must start with a ``module`` line defining a namespace for their content.
 By convention, the namespace should match what is being parsed, so we call ours ``TFTP``.
-We declare it as public because we want to use this unit as the starting point for parsing data.
+Naming our module ``TFTP`` also implies saving it under the name ``tftp.spicy``, so that other modules can find it through ``import TFTP;``.
+See :ref:`modules` for more on all of this.

     - ``[2]`` In Spicy, one will typically create a ``unit`` type for each of the main data units that a protocol defines.
 We want to parse a Read Request, so we call our type accordingly.
+We declare it as public because we want to use this unit as the starting point for parsing data.
 The following lines then lay out the elements of such a request in the same order as the protocol defines them.

     - ``[3]`` Per the TFTP specification, the first field contains the ``opcode`` as an integer value encoded over two bytes.
 For